Retirement healthcare costs decline: Fidelity

 Experts are hesitant to call a long-term downward trend, but lower healthcare inflation is a boon to retirees, since healthcare costs are one of the largest single expenses they face in retirement.

-“It’s good news, because it means healthcare inflation is below the cost of overall inflation - and that doesn’t happen often,” says Sunit Pate, senior vice president of Fidelity’s benefits consulting group.
+“It’s good news, because it means healthcare inflation is below the cost of overall inflation - and that doesn’t happen often,” says Sunit Patel, senior vice president of Fidelity’s benefits consulting group.

 The bright forecast is closely tied to spending in the Medicare program, where per enrollee spending increased by just 0.4 percent last year, and just 1.9 percent between 2010 and 2012- far below the seven percent annual increases that were the average between 1985 and 2009.
 Lower Medicare spending can pass through to retirees in the form of lower coinsurance and deductible payments, and reduced pressure on premiums.

-Note: (This version of the story was corrected to fix a dropped letter l in name Patel in the fourth paragraph.)